TheStalwart/tldrtravel.info/content/transportation/skok.md

 {{% vehicle-list %}}

 ## Notes
-In {{% country-link "latvia#motorcycling" %}}, it's legal to ride motorcycles (including mopeds) on public transport lanes, and legally park them on sidewalks (except pedestrian streets) for free.
+In [](/countries/latvia#motorcycling), it's legal to ride motorcycles (including mopeds) on public transport lanes, and legally park them on sidewalks (except pedestrian streets) for free.

 {{% payment-list %}}